Caloundra, Sunshine Coast

 GoFly students will have access to our Cross Country Endorsement videos on GoFly Online and they are also available to others who wish to subscribe to them.
 A cross country endorsement enables the pilot to fly anywhere in Australia outside of controlled or restricted areas.
 Before you do your flight test, you must have:

-• 10 hours of instructor briefings
+• 10 hours of instructor ground briefings (plus watch your navigation videos on GoFly Online)

 The lessons consist of: